-We participate in multi-stakeholder initiatives that help us to evaluate and address the risk of forced and involuntary labor in our industry and supply chains.
-PVH is a member of several industry associations and programs dedicated to protecting workers' rights, including the prevention of forced and involuntary labor, such as the Responsible Labor Initiative (RLI), American Apparel & Footwear Association, the International Safety Accord, the United States Council for International Business, and the Better Work Programme.
-PVH was the first apparel sector member to join the RLI, and was a member of the RLI Steering Committee in 2021, providing strategic direction to the organization as it works to ensure that the rights of workers vulnerable to forced labor in global supply chains are consistently respected and promoted.
+We participate in multi-stakeholder initiatives that help us evaluate and address the risk of forced and child labor in our industry and supply chains.
+PVH is a member of several industry associations and programs dedicated to protecting workers' rights, including the prevention of forced and child labor, such as the Responsible Labor Initiative ("RLI"), American Apparel & Footwear Association, the International Accord for Health and Safety, and the Better Work Programme.
+PVH was the first apparel sector member to join the RLI.

-We also consult third-party resources and databases, engage in other research, utilize consultants and work with members of civil society to evaluate forced and involuntary labor risks.
+We also consult third-party resources and databases, engage in other research, utilize consultants and work with members of civil society to evaluate forced and child labor risks.

-PVH provides transparency concerning our efforts to evaluate, monitor and address the risks of forced and involuntary labor through reporting, survey responses, meetings with stakeholders and other means.
+PVH provides transparency concerning our efforts to evaluate, monitor and address the risks of forced and child labor through reporting, survey responses, meetings with stakeholders and other means.